Chuck Grassley wins 8th term to US Senate, AP reports - NewsBreak

 Why the AP hasn't called the Arizona governor's race

-WASHINGTON (AP) — The Associated Press has not yet called the open governor’s race in Arizona between Katie Hobbs, the Democratic secretary of state, and Republican Kari Lake, a former TV broadcaster, because there are still too many votes left to count to conclude Hobbs’ lead is insurmountable.
+WASHINGTON (AP) — The Associated Press has not yet called the open governor’s race in Arizona between Katie Hobbs, the Democratic secretary of state, and Republican Kari Lake, a former TV broadcaster, because there are simply too many votes left to count to conclude Hobbs’ lead is insurmountable.
+That’s particularly true given that most of the remaining ballots were cast on Election Day, and this year in Arizona, those votes are expected to skew for the GOP.
 Vote counting in Arizona has been ongoing since Tuesday’s midterm elections, with officials in the state’s 15 counties releasing tallies of votes as they have been processed.
-As of Sunday, the margin in the governor’s race sat at just over 26,000 votes, with Lake about a point behind.
-There are still about 171,000 votes left to count in Arizona; Lake needs about 57% of those to overtake Hobbs.
-Almost all of Arizona’s vote happens by mail, although some voters cast their ballots in-person at voting centers.
-Most Arizona counties don’t count ballots in-house, with officials instead bringing them to a central facility.
+As of Saturday, the margin in the governor’s race sat at just over 34,000 votes, with Lake about a point and a half behind.
+There are still more than 260,000 votes left to count in Arizona, meaning that Lake needs about 57% of remaining votes to overtake Hobbs.

 Comments / 0